 Each flush only uses 1.6 gallons of water.
 The National Energy Policy Act of 1992 stated effective January 1, 1994 that all water closets shall be 1.6 gallons per flush maximum.

 - Before you begin the steps to determine what caused the problem, it is essential that the bowl is clean.
 This may mean that you have to flush a few times or, if your toilet is completely clogged, you may need to plunge.

 Important: Do not continue to the next step until the bowl is clean.
 If you're having trouble getting the bowl clean, you may need to consult a plumber.

-- Place 3 arm lengths of toilet paper in the water spot.
+- Measure 3 arms lengths of toilet paper and put it in the water in the bowl.

 - Flush the toilet.